 The Company's cash flow from operations is affected by production schedules set by contractors, which generally provide for payment 45 to 75 days after the products are produced.
 This payment schedule could result in liquidity problems for the Company because it must bear the cost of production for its products before it receives payment.
-However, with a vigorous collection effort, the Company has been able to lower the days sales outstanding from 76 days in 2008 to 70 days in 2009.
+However, with a vigorous collection effort, the Company has been able to lower the days sales outstanding from 70 days in 2010 to 67 days in 2011.
 Although no assurance can be given, the Company believes that anticipated cash flow from operations with adequate project management on jobs will be sufficient to finance the Company's operations and necessary capital expenditures for at least the next 12 months.

-The Company's inventory at December 31, 2009 was \$2,603,370 and at December 31, 2008 was \$2,424,224 or an increase of \$179,146.
-The annual inventory turns for December 31, 2009 and 2008 were 6.7 and 7.7, respectively.
+The Company's inventory at December 31, 2010 was \$1,844,667 and at December 31, 2009 was \$2,603,370 or a decrease of \$758,703.
+The annual inventory turns for December 31, 2010 and 2009 were 7.3 and 6.7, respectively.